110-141-143-153-145-162/typing-club-hacks/README.md

 Now, you'll be able to skip around to diffrent levels .

 Also, to complete any level use auto type .

+To use auto type in the search bar delete everything, then type in     "javascript:"     then copy the section below ------------------- in the auto type file, after putting in "javascript:" .
+Dont actully type in the " " .